Dev Kharoud

-Davinder Singh Kharoud (born 22 April 1975) better known as Dev Kharoud, is an Indian actor who works in Punjabi cinema.
+Davinder Singh Kharoud (born 22 April) better known as Dev Kharoud, is an Indian actor who works in Punjabi cinema.
 He is best known for playing the role of Rupinder Gandhi in Rupinder Gandhi The Gangster.
 He also played the role of Mintu Gurusaria in the 2018 film Dakuan Da Munda.

 Career

-Kharoud started his career as a theatre artist with Bhagwant Mann as a comedian and played various roles on stage under the direction of theatre legends like Balraj Pandit, Rajesh Sharma, Samuel John, etc. He has appeared in Punjabi teleserials as well.
+Kharoud started his career as a theatre artist with Bhagwant Mann as a comedian and played various roles on stage.
+He has appeared in Punjabi teleserials as well.

 In 2012, he was in the news for essaying a character inspired by Balwant Singh Rajoana in the movie Sadda Haq.
 Kharoud also appeared in the title role of the movie Rupinder Gandhi – The Gangster..?.
 He also played the character of Rupinder Gandhi in its sequel Rupinder Gandhi 2 - The Robinhood.

 He played the lead role in Dakuan Da Munda, a film based on the autobiography of a gangster-turned-writer Mintu Gurusaria.

+In 2019, he released three films including Kaka Ji, DSP Dev, and Blackia.
+Out of these three films, the most watched film is Blackia which earned 18 crores worldwide and was considered a hit.